Recognize words that rhyme with tag (e.g., "Do rag and tag rhyme?") and produce rhyme words (e.g., "Think of a word that rhymes with tag.").

 - Read the text again and have the children point to each word in left to right sequence.

-- Ask the children which words in the text rhyme with rag.
+- Help the children recognize words in the text that rhyme with tag as you read it together one more time.

-- Ask each child to think of a word that rhymes with rag.
+- Ask each child to think of a word that rhymes with tag (support as needed).

 Recognize rhyming words

-- Have the children repeat a set of 2 words (e.g. rag, tag)
+- Have the children repeat a set of two words (e.g., rag, tag)

 - Ask the children to raise their rag if the words rhyme and hide it if the words do not rhyme.